Subhadipwork/blogapp-demo/README.md

 Now you're ready to start using Laravel for your web application development!

+## Updating Dependencies and Migrating Database

+If there are updates to the project dependencies or changes in the database structure, follow these steps:

+1. Run `composer update` to update the project dependencies.
+2. Run `php artisan migrate` to migrate the database changes.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.